antsanchez/prompto/README.md

 - **Chatbot UI**: Engage with a chatbot interface that remembers the conversation context.
 - **Notebook**: Utilize a notebook feature to send prompts to the LLM and receive responses without prior context or memory.
 - **Templates**: Create, save, and reuse prompts for specific use cases.
 Incorporate a "contextual" prompt alongside your saved template for dynamic interaction.
+- **Arena**: Engage in a conversation with multiple LLMs simultaneously, comparing their responses side by side.

 ## Data Storage and Security